MWright98/turbo-tribble/README.md

   To install dependencies run "npm i"

-  To run tests run "npm run test"
+  To run tests run "npm test"

   ## Usage
   Run 'node index' in the root folder